 Information about Glipizide

-Glipizide is used in the treatment of type 2 diabetes.
-It is used in addition to diet and exercise to improve blood sugar control in adults with type 2 diabetes.
+Glipizide is used in the treatment of type 2 diabetes mellitus.
+It is used along with diet and exercise to improve blood sugar control in adults with type 2 diabetes.

 How glipizide works

 Glipizide is an anti-diabetic medication.
 It works by increasing the amount of insulin released by the pancreas in order to lower the blood glucose.

 Hypoglycemia (low blood sugar level), Nausea, Headache, Dizziness

 Available Medicine for Glipizide